Akshat-Goyal/Energy-Demand-Forecasting/src/webapp/README.md

 - Add email id in backend/routes/user.js and backend/models/task.js to use feedback and notification features.

-- Add open weather api key in the frontend/src/components/view-weather.component.js to use weather feature.
+- Add your open weather api key and city id in the frontend/src/components/view-weather.component.js to use weather feature.

-- Add apikey and spreadsheetid in frontend/src/config.js to see live data on dashboard.
+- Add your apikey and spreadsheetid in frontend/src/config.js to see live data on dashboard.
+Check frontend/src/components/dashboard-sheet.csv for data format.

 ---